noahjobse/APLC-Assignment1/test/docs/pseudocode.md

             <digit>
                 "0"
     "]"

-Compared to the BNF parse tree in B4, the EBNF tree above does not contain ambiguity.
-Such as in the BNF tree the <elements> list and "," <number> pair is ambiguous.
-This impacts the EBNF tree structure by discarding extra uses of <elements> and <number> that may lead to misinterpretation and more parse trees.
-To solve this in the EBNF tree, extra uses of
-<elements> are discarded which better shows the child components and length of <elements>.
-It also includes the repetitons of the pair "," and <number> into braces: {","<number>} and removes the extra uses of <number> for the double digit numbers in the array, which better clarifies the amount of digits in a number.
+The BNF original grammar does not contain any ambiguity.
+The main syntax modifications represented in the EBNF grammar are changing the elements assignment to better represent repetitions of the pair "," number, the number assignment to also represent that a number can have multiple digits, and the assignment of digit which lists out all the possible digits in a number.
+These syntax modifications affect the EBNF parse tree structure by displaying repetitions of a comma followed by a number and discarding the extra <elements>
+and <number>.
+With these changes, the EBNF parse tree clarifies the parent and child components such as that every <number> is under one <elements> and the amount of digits in a number is more distinct.
 ```